elsonpulikkan96/tf_aws_kronoss-wkspace/README.md

-Terraform AWS Kronoss Workspace | tf_aws_kronoss-wkspace
+Terraform AWS Kronoss Workspace Project

-Overview
+Overview:

 This Terraform setup configures an AWS environment with these components: